-Project Description: Problem: New Britain Avenue and Newington Avenue intersection have experienced numerous accidents over the years.
-Safety is a big concern since a school is nearby.
+Project Description: Problem: The New Britain Avenue and Newington Avenue intersection has experienced numerous accidents over the years.
+Safety is a big concern, especially since a school is nearby.
 Solution: Reduce traffic accidents and improve drivability and mobility at this intersection through the construction of a roundabout at the intersection.
-The FY2023 Funds will be used to collect vehicular crash data and retain a traffic engineering consultant to design the roundabout.
+FY2024 Funds will be used to collect vehicular crash data and retain a traffic engineering consultant to design the roundabout.
 A public outreach program will be developed during the design.

-FY2024 Recommen FY2025 Projected FY2026 Projected FY2027 Projected FY2028 Projected Total Five Year 11000111111011 i i ojootoa i rojootoa i i ojootoa i i ojootoa 1 100 10a1 \$150,000 \$2,000,000 \$0 \$0 \$0 \$2,150,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year \$150,000 \$2,000,000 \$0 \$0 \$0 \$2,150,000